-Term 1 Term 2 Term 3 Term 4 Music & Media How composers create Th Themes and Underscores and atmosphere in Films, to communicate meaning Film & TV Underscores Specific focus on the manipulation of the musical elements to create underscores that convey atmosphere in Film and TV scenes Designs (Year 11) Students engage with a variety of genres and styles to further develop their understanding of the musical elements and concepts.
+Term 1 Term 2 Term 3 Term 4 Music & Media How composers create The Themes and Underscores and atmosphere in Films, to communicate meaning ΓV shows and Games.
+Film & TV Underscores Specific focus on the manipulation of the musical elements to create underscores that convey atmosphere in Film and TV scenes Designs Students engage with a variety of genres and styles to further develop their understanding of the musical elements and concepts.